 (Easier and effective for larger areas)

-Choose as many paint colors you like and think would look best with the interior design.
-Keep the ones that look like they fit in, and throw out those that don’t.
+You can virtually choose as many paint colors you like and think would look best with the interior design.
+Keep the ones that fit in, and throw out those that don’t.
 This way, you can attempt to figure out what you don’t like about specific colors, so you can quickly go through the rest of them.

 3- Liquid Paint Color Testers